The State of Open Data 2023

 figshare - The State of Open Data 2019 © figshare

-New supplementary report
+New supplementary reports

 From theory to practice: Case studies and commentary from libraries, publishers, funders and industry

 For the first time in the history of The State of Open Data comes a supplementary report that expands upon the results of our years of surveys.
-From theory to practice offers real-life perspectives on the opportunities and challenges of sharing research data openly, giving us unique viewpoints as told by members of our research community – industry, funders, academic institutions, and publishers.
+"From theory to practice" provides real-life perspectives from various research community members on open research data sharing, enhancing the key findings and recommendations of The State of Open Data 2023.

 Key findings from The State of Open Data 2023 white paper